We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Immediately flush the area with cool, clean water.

-If you’re experiencing skin irritation, use a fatty oil or cream to absorb the essential oil and wipe it away.
+If you’re experiencing skin irritation: Use a fatty oil or cream to absorb and wipe the essential oil away.

-Michelle Pugle is a Canadian-based health and wellness writer.
-She has a diploma in holistic nutritional therapy, a double bachelor’s in English and sociology, and a master’s in research theories.
-Her work has been featured in magazines and anthologies, and on websites around the world.
+Michelle Pugle is a Canadian-based health & wellness writer.
+She has a diploma in holistic nutritional therapy, a double bachelor’s in English and Sociology, and a master’s in research theories.
+Her work has been featured in magazines, anthologies, and on websites around the world.